Certified Network Infrastructure Design Professional (CNIDP®)

 To attend this program, 5 years of verifiable cabling installation and design awareness is necessary in addition to knowledge of the current cabling and networking standards (pre-program research is highly advisable).
 Relevant professional qualification(s) would be advantageous.

-Successful students will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
-Students gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
-Students will also know how the tender document is processed and the assessment criteria involved.
+Successful learners will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
+Learners gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
+Learners will also know how the tender document is processed and the assessment criteria involved.

 You will also gain the following: